numaproj/numaflow/docs/user-guide/reference/sideinput.md

 `Side inputs` in a data processing pipeline are useful for enriching original data or providing additional context to the pipeline.

-With a centralized strategy that allows for continuous updates to one or more configurations, Numaflow broadcasts these changes to all vertices requiring the input(s) for data processing.
-It's particularly useful for users needing extra information during processing, ensuring this additional data remains most-up-to-date and synchronized across all vertices.

 This allows accesses to slow updated data or configuration without needing to retrieve it during each message processing.

 ### How to Use Side Inputs in My Pipeline
 The Side Inputs are updated based on a cron-like schedule, specified in the pipeline spec with a trigger field.
 Multiple side inputs are supported as well.
 Below is an example of pipeline spec with side inputs.